jsndyks/cityCreativeCoding/README.md

 # cityCreativeCoding

-Resources for Coding BootCamp for Computer Science at City, University of London
+Resources for Creative Coding activity for Computer Science at City, University of London

+KIcked Off - September 2024